azagniotov/stubby4j/README.md

 ## Supplying stubbed endpoints to stubby

-There are two ways available:
+There are two ways available (listed in no particular order):
 1. Submit `POST` requests to `localhost:8889` at runtime (check the [The admin portal](#the-admin-portal))
 2. Load a YAML config data-file (using `-d` / `--data` flags) with the following structure for each stubbed endpoint: